 A collection of various teaching materials I have written at some point or other.

 For each class I teach, only the most recent iteration is listed below.

 I am one of the organizers of the USC Programming Contest.
 Follow the link for more information on past and future contests, and instructions for registering.

-We have a second Google list USC-Theory-Group at http://groups.google.com/group/USC-Theory-Group.
+We have an active CS Theory Group.
+We have a regular meeting Fridays at noon, which features a mix of speakers (internal and external) and informal lunches.
+Announcements for these meetings are sent via a Google list USC-Theory-Group at http://groups.google.com/group/USC-Theory-Group.
 That list is used for internal announcements (lunches, ...), discussions, etc. Subscription is by approval only, but every subscriber can post to that list.

 If you are not a member of the CS Theory Group, but would like to receive announcements about talks of broader interest (external speakers in theory seminar or CS colloquium talks, as well as occasional talks outside USC), you can subscribe to our other Google list: http://groups.google.com/group/USC-Theory.
 There is only a small number of trusted people who can post to this list, so you won't be spammed.